-GoodSync for Linux v 12.7.9
+GoodSync for Linux Components

-GoodSync for UNIX is a command line version of GoodSync that allows running GoodSync components on 32-bit and 64-bit Linux systems running on various processors.
+allows running GoodSync components on Linux systems, on various processors.

-These are the components provided:
+These are the components provided by all installers:

 * gsync -- command line version of GoodSync client.